 File Powder Substitutes – The Easiest Way When Running Out Of File Powder

-File powder will help your dishes have a thick texture, and it has appeared frequently in African, Native American, and European cuisines.
+File powder will help your dishes have a thick texture, and it has appeared frequently in European, Native American, and African cuisines’ cooking recipes.
 If you have tried Gumbo, you will realize the obvious taste of file powder in this dish.

 Besides being added to Gumbo, file powder plays a significant role as a thickening agent in other dishes.
 When you don’t have file powder on hand, you can consider using these file powder substitutes to bring the same texture to the dishes without having a trip to the supermarkets.

 Before jumping into the detailed information about them, let’s take a quick look at the proportion chart to see how much file powder substitutes can replace authentic file powder.